-After auditioning each recorded lecture and reading the relevant chapter from the textbooks, you will take a quiz.
-Each quiz consists of about ten questions—a mix of true-false and multiple-choice.
+After auditioning each recorded lecture and reading the relevant chapter from the textbook, you will take a quiz.
+Each quiz consists of a mix of true-false and multiple-choice questions.
 The quiz will be available online as a Google Form.

 Note the quiz deadlines.
 No late quizzes will be accepted.

 All twelve quizzes are required and constitute 40% of your final grade.

 There will be three exams.
 Each exam will consist of identification and essay questions that you will submit on Google Classroom by the due date listed below.